jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Required tagging for classification and cost management
 - Baseline security and configuration policies
 - Optional guest configuration policies
+- Enforcement of secure defaults such as restricted locations, diagnostic settings, and configuration baselines

 This ensures hybrid assets follow the same governance standards as Azure‑native workloads within the subscription‑scoped landing zone.